-A collaboration between the NNUH and IFR has been crucial to the success of the Faecal Microbiota Transplants (FMT) to combat Clostridium difficile infection, but this also extends beyond, as we are interested in learning more about exactly what makes this treatment so effective, and finding ways of improving it further.
+A collaboration between the NNUH and IFR has been crucial to the success of the Intestinal Microbiota Transfer (IMT), also referred to as Faecal Microbiota Transplants (FMT), to combat Clostridium difficile infection, but this also extends beyond, as we are interested in learning more about exactly what makes this treatment so effective, and finding ways of improving it further.

 Prof. Arjan Narbad